 A Freon leak can render the machine weak or ineffective, especially if recharging the gas supply doesn’t solve the problem.
 The thermostat could be broken as well, which usually means it has to be replaced.
 Finally, the A/C unit may be short-circuited to the ground, causing circuit breakers to fail every time the machine turns on.
 Be sure to provide a description of the problem to your technician to help him solve your problem as quickly as possible.

-With the summer heat wave upon us, it's is time to break out the swimsuits, iced drinks and power up the air conditioner.
+With the summer heat wave upon us, It’s time to break out the swimsuits, iced drinks and power up the air conditioner.
 Unfortunately, along with the rising temperatures come rising electric bills.
-Here are a few helpful tips to keeping cool this summer, while saving energy dollars.
+Here are a few helpful tips for keeping cool this summer in West Haven, CT, and the surrounding region, while also saving energy dollars.

 With hot summer weather fast approaching, this is the time to ensure your HVAC (heating, ventilation and air conditioning) systems is prepared for the consistently hot months ahead.
 Proper cooling system maintenance, along with a few simple steps to keep your house cool, will ensure that your air conditioning operates at peak efficiency throughout the summer.